vijaylaxmipb/QuizWhiz/README.md

 ## Landing Page

--Uses the visually appealing color combination Linear Gradient color background to provide a sense of warm welcoming.
+- Uses the visually appealing color combination Linear Gradient color background to provide a sense of warm welcoming.
--Provides a minimalist design that features just 2 buttons,eliminating unneccessary complexity and straight forward experience.
+- Provides a minimalist design that features just 2 buttons,eliminating unneccessary complexity and straight forward experience.
--conatains a model features that pops up,containing a set of instructions when the "How to play " button is clicked.
+- Conatains a model features that pops up,containing a set of instructions when the "How to play " button is clicked.

 ### User Goal